itzTheMeow/NinjaIOUtils/README.md

 #### How to Add a Texture Pack

 [Fork](https://github.com/itzTheMeow/NinjaIOUtils/fork) this repository and create files in the texturepacks folder.
+There are no rules for packs, just don't make it NSFW.

 Your pack needs a unique id, for example `AllWhite`.
 For each texture your pack has (textures and/or terrain), upload your images as `id_terrain.png` and `id_textures.png` (example AllWhite_terrain.png).